Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The other modes are known with a precision consistent with 3PN order in the full waveform \cite{BFIS08}:

-Notice that the modes with $m=0$ are zero except for the DC (zero-frequency) non-linear memory contributions.
-We already know that this effect arises at Newtonian order [see Eq.~\eqref{HplusN}], hence the non zero values of the modes $\mathcal{H}^{20}$ and $\mathcal{H}^{40}$.
-See Ref.~\cite{F09} for the DC memory contributions in the higher modes having $m=0$.
+The dominant mode is $H^{22}$, due to the mass quadrupole radiation, and is primarily important for numerical relativity comparisons.
+This mode has been computed to 4PN order by \cite{BFHLT23a,BFHLT23b}, extending previous calculations to 3PN order by \cite{K07,BFIS08} and to 3.5PN by \cite{FMBI12}.
+We have

+This result is in perfect agreement with linear black-hole perturbation theory in the limit when $\nu\to 0$ \citep{TSasa94}.

+We notice that the mode \eqref{h22} contains some imaginary parts.
+These can clearly be viewed as corrections to the phase rather than corrections in the amplitude.
+However, as corrections to the phase they are to be compared to the leading phase evolution $\psi(x)$ given by \eqref{phix}.
+Thus we see that their real order of magnitude is a factor $x^{5/2}=\calO(c^{-5})$ smaller than what is read from the amplitude.
+Since the imaginary parts in \eqref{h22} start at 2.5PN order, they correspond to very small 5PN modulations in the phase, and therefore can be neglected (the same conclusion also applies to the other modes below).

+The mass octupole modes $H^{33}$ and $H^{31}$ were computed to 3.5PN order by \cite{FBI15}, and the current quadrupole mode $H^{21}$ to 3.5PN order by \cite{HFB21}.
+Note that 3.5PN refers here to the precision of the waveform; for that one needs to control the mass octupole and current quadrupole radiative moments ($\dU_{ijk}$ and $\dV_{ij}$) to 3PN order.
+Therefore these modes are comparatively easier than the mass quadrupole mode \eqref{h22} which required the full 4PN precision in the mass quadrupole moment $\dU_{ij}$.
+All the modes have been completed up to the 3.5PN level in the waveform by \cite{H23} -- the overlap agrees with previous calculations \citep{BFIS08}.
+We have\footnote{We assume $m\geqslant 0$; the modes having $m<0$ are deduced using $H^{\ell,-m}=(-)^\ell\overline{H}^{\ell m}$.}

-With the 3PN approximation all the modes with $\ell\geqslant 7$ can be considered as merely Newtonian.
-We give here the general Newtonian leading order expressions of any mode with arbitrary $\ell$ and non-zero $m$ (see the derivation in~\cite{K07}):
+With the 3.5PN approximation in the waveform all the modes with $\ell\geqslant 8$ can be considered as merely Newtonian.
+We give here the general Newtonian expressions of any mode with arbitrary $\ell$ and non-zero $m$ \citep{K07}: